spacetelescope/pysynphot/test/commissioning/extrap/README.txt

   will detect that the file does not need to be changed.

-- it can handle simple files (wavelength/throughput only), parameterized files (wavelength + many throughput), and simple files with an error column (wave, thru, error).
+- it can handle simple files (wavelength/throughput only), parameterized files (wavelength + many throughput) with or without an error column, and simple files with an error column (wave, thru, error).
 If an error column is present, the error value of the extra points is set to 100.
-It does not know how to handle the case of a parameterized file with error columns, and will raise an exception if it encounters one.

 - it automatically updates the version number in the filename and writes history into the primary header